 4. Identity and Globalization:

-– Identity Challenges: Globalization can lead to identity challenges as societies navigate the impact of external influences on their cultural norms, traditions, and ways of life.
+– Identity Challenges: Globalization can create challenges as societies deal with outside influences on their traditions and ways of life.

 5. Identity and Human Rights:

-– Identity-Based Rights Movements: Movements advocating for identity-based rights, such as gender rights, indigenous rights, and LGBTQ+ rights, engage with international institutions to promote inclusivity and justice.
+– Rights Movements: Movements for rights related to identity, such as gender and LGBTQ+ rights, work with international groups to promote fairness.

 6. Identity in Conflict Resolution: